 Alternative Cheap Alcohol Brands

 Looking for good cheap alcohol?
 Well, my friend, you have come to the right place.
 I was born and bred in the Highlands of Scotland where alcohol was put in the baby bottle.
-Well, not quite but there is a big drinking culture in Scotland.
+Well not quite but there is a big drinking culture in Scotland.
 Often in movies, the Scottish are portrayed to be comical and aggressive drunks.
-This isn’t an accurate depiction as in truth, we are much, much worse.
+In truth, we are much, much worse.
 An evening of alcoholic beverages can be a pretty pricey event for anybody, especially if you are entertaining.
-Please see the following options for cheap Alcohol brands that taste just as great.
+Please see the following cheap alcohol brands that taste just as great.
 You are welcome in advance!

-Nothing is quite as special as pouring that first glass of fruity cider loaded with ice on a hot Summers day.
-This is my go to drink for festivals, garden parties and catching up with friends at the local pub.
-I can no longer consume alcohol like I did was I was 18 as it seems that age likes to remind you about it in the morning.
+Nothing is quite as special as pouring that first fruity cider into a cool glass loaded with ice on a hot Summers day.
+This is my go-to drink for festivals, garden parties and catching up with friends at the local pub.
+I can no longer consume alcohol as I did was I was 18 as it seems that age likes to remind me about it in the morning.
 Also, only a couple of drinks leaves me falling asleep on the sofa.
-This is a big change to the days that I used to dance around in 6 inch heels shouting any given Taio Cruz song at the top of my lungs.
-Either I am becoming more respectable or just boring.
+This is a big change to the days that I used to dance around in 6-inch heels shouting any given Taio Cruz song at the top of my lungs.
+Either I am becoming more respectable or… just boring.

 Alska Cider is better value for money than the leading brand Kopparberg and dare I say, it actually tastes nicer.
 You could save a quarter of the price and still achieve fruity Summer vibes.
 You cannot get Alska Cider in Tesco, it’s an Aldi special.

 Alska Cider is so good I wrote a whole post about it! – ALSKA vs Kopparberg